 Discover how trade made Amsterdam the richest city in the world during the Golden Age

 Why is the prostitution legal?
 How does it work behind the windows?
-We will see the girls working in the famous Red-light district.
+We show all sides of the mysterious and famous Red-Light districk

 The Free Alternative tour of Amsterdam will take you beyond the basic tourist destinations to the heart and soul of Amsterdam: Learn all about crazy Dutch traditions, Dutch food and why it is so hard to find a Dutch restaurant, why we sell more than just good coffee at our coffee shops.
 With this Free Alternative tour, we will walk the UNESCO canal belt, go in-depth about new& old street art, squat movement and drugs story of Amsterdam.
 Know how and why this formed Amsterdam to the city it is today.
 This tour covers: Street Art explanation, indebt coffee shop explanation, squatting movement Amsterdam, why Amsterdam is gay capital, and much more……